vx

 contexts

-Different apps need different output.
+I realized different apps need different output.
 I speak differently in Claude Code than in Discord and in an email.
 Shitposty everywhere, but typically better grammar in an email.

 vx picks rule sets based on the frontmost application.
 Terminal/Claude Code contexts expand CLI shorthand.
 Chat contexts strip filler words.
 Email contexts clean up phrasing and enforce punctuation.